Read

 Sender name

-You want to earn trust when people see your emails in their inboxes.
+You want to earn trust when people see your marketing and sales emails in their inboxes.
 Make sure that the sender name field is easily recognizable.
 Opt for something related to your company and department.
-GetResponse shared these email sender name examples:
+GetResponse shared these email sender name examples :

 • [Company Name] – “The B2B Mix”